-The program is approximately 25-30 graduate credits in length, depending on prior coursework, the population and specialty preparation desired, and clinical courses must be completed sequentially.
+Students in this program take approximately 18-26 graduate credits depending on prior coursework.
 Transcripts of post-master’s candidates are reviewed by the Advanced Practice Coordinator in the selected area of study.
 Additional or alternative coursework may be recommended based on this evaluation, specifically in the areas of health promotion, health care policy and the advanced practice role.
-Post-master’s students who are not nationally certified as master’s prepared nurses will be required to take additional coursework and consequently a longer program of study.
-For applicants currently certified and approved as a nurse practitioner working with adult populations, an individualized program of study will be designed based on the student’s prior educational background and clinical experiences.
+Post-master’s students who are not nationally certified as master’s prepared nurse practitioners and have not maintained their clinical practice will be required to take additional coursework and consequently a longer program of study.
 Courses are taken with graduate students in the Master of Science in Nursing program.
 Students are expected to complete the program as planned.
 Student’s who drop out must competitively reapply for the next academic year.

 How Long Does it Take to Complete the Program?